 She was recently named a FOAM Talent for 2020 and she was amongst the awardees of the Contemporary African Photography Prize 2020 and part of the World Press Photo Joop Swart Masterclass, Goethe Institut Photographer’s masterclass in Johannesburg in 2017.
 She has completed fellowships with the Magnum Foundation, Open Society Foundation Documentary Photography, and the International Women's Media Fund.

-In 2019, Gambo founded “A Walk Space”, a mobile art space that explores the interdisciplinary intersections of the “moving” image through collaborations, exhibitions and workshops. www.awalkspace.com
+In 2019, Gambo founded “A Walk Space”, her studio and mobile art space that explores the interdisciplinary intersections of the “moving” image through collaborations, exhibitions and workshops. www.awalkspace.com

 She has an academic background in journalism, gender, social policy and social sciences.